jxxcarlson/elm-markdown/CONSTRUCTION_NOTES.md

 ```

-### 1.2.3 The Register
+### 1.1.5 The Register

 The `Register` is a record which accumulates information needed
 automatically number lists and to parse tables.
-To parse tables one uses the `blockStack` field.
+To parse tables one uses the `blockStack` and level fields.
+As a table is parsed, its blocks are pushed onto the `blockStack` with an appropriate shift of level.
+When the end of the table is encountered, the table blocks are popped from the stack and added to the `(List Block)` component of the FSM.

 ```
 type alias Register =